thoughtspot/thoughtspot.github.io/_appliance/hardware/installing the smc.md

     $ cd /home/admin/install

 ### Step 2: Get a list of nodes to configure
 Run the `tscli cluster get-config` command to get a list of the nodes that must be configured for the new cluster, and redirect it to the file `nodes.config`.
-More information on this procedure can be found in the [nodes.config file reference]({{ site.baseurl }}/appliance/hardware/nodesconfig-example.html).
+You can find more information on this process in the [nodes.config file reference]({{ site.baseurl }}/appliance/hardware/nodesconfig-example.html).

     $ tscli cluster get-config |& tee nodes.config

 ### Step 3: Configure the network of nodes
-1. Add your specific network information for the nodes in the `nodes.config` file, as demonstrated in the [autodiscovery of one node example]({{ site.baseurl }}/appliance/hardware/nodesconfig-example.html#autodiscovery-of-one-node-example) in the [nodes.config file reference]({{ site.baseurl }}/appliance/hardware/nodesconfig-example.html).
+1. Add your specific network information for the nodes in the `nodes.config` file, as demonstrated in the [autodiscovery of one node example]({{ site.baseurl }}/appliance/hardware/nodesconfig-example.html#autodiscovery-of-one-node-example).
 2. Fill in the areas specified in [Parameters of the `nodes.config` file]({{ site.baseurl }}/appliance/hardware/parameters-nodesconfig.html) with your specific network information.
   * If you have  additional nodes, complete each node within the nodes.config file in the same way.